 - Nerve conduction and electromyography studies

-Treatment aims to reduce the body’s autoimmune response and decrease complications that result from immobility.
+We'll work to reduce your body’s autoimmune response and decrease complications from immobility.

 High-dose Immunoglobulin Therapy

-Intravenous infusion with immunoglobulin (IVIG) may help reduce the severity of a Guillain-Barré attack.
+We may use intravenous infusion with immunoglobulin (IVIG) to reduce the severity of your Guillain-Barré attack.
 Immunoglobulins are proteins that are naturally produced by the body’s immune system.
 Learn more about infusion therapy.

-In some cases, muscles necessary for breathing become paralyzed.
-If this happens, you’ll need immediate emergency support from a mechanical ventilator.
+In some cases, your breathing muscles become paralyzed.
+If this happens, we'll give you immediate emergency support from a mechanical ventilator.

-Your doctor may advise over-the-counter or prescription pain relievers.
+We may recommend over-the-counter or prescription pain relievers.

 - Pain, especially lower back pain